julelang/manual/src/std/jule-sema.md

 	// This variable depended to these variables for initialization expression.
 	// Nil if not global variable.
 	Depends: []&Var

+	// See developer reference (13).
+	GroupIndex: int    // Index of variable in the group, if variable is grouped.
+	Group:      []&Var // All variables of group in define order, if variable is grouped.
+	Iota:       bool   // The enumerable iota variable used in the expression.
 }
 ```
 Variable\.